Armanfidan/fxbot/README.md

 ### Running the real-time trading bot locally
 The real-time trading bot has its entry point in `real_time_trading_main.py`.
 This system depends on a messaging queue, RabbitMQ, to run.
 To run this, follow these steps:
 1. Install RabbitMQ.
-Follow the instructions on [this page](https://www.rabbitmq.com/docs/download).If on MacOS, you If on MacOS, you can run `brew install rabbitmq` to install this.
+Follow the instructions on [this page](https://www.rabbitmq.com/docs/download).If on macOS, you If on macOS, you can run `brew install rabbitmq` to install this.
 2. Start the message queue broker by running `rabbitmq-server`.
 3. Then run `python3 real_time_trading_main.py` to start the services.